Germany's new coalition promises climate revolution | DW | 26.11.2021

 The leaders of the three parties in Germany's new coalition government delivered an agreement on Wednesday that was heavy on climate ambition

-As Germany's new coalition government — comprising center-left Social Democrats (SPD), pro-environment Greens and the business-friendly Free Democrat Party (FDP) — readies to take power, it has made bold climate policy the cornerstone of the alliance.
+As Germany's new coalition government — comprising center-left Social Democrats (SPD), environmentalist Greens and the business-focused Free Democrat Party (FDP) — readies to take power, it has made bold climate policy the cornerstone of the alliance.

-These include phasing out coal power by 2030, eight years ahead of schedule, powering 80% of the electricity grid with renewables within a decade and putting 15 million electric vehicles on German roads by 2030.
+The measures include phasing out coal power by 2030, eight years ahead of the current schedule, powering 80% of the electricity grid with renewables within a decade and putting 15 million electric vehicles on German roads by 2030.
 The deal also proposes phasing out gas for power by 2040 and setting a minimum carbon price of €60 per ton ($68).

 In the wake of the disappointment over the COP26 climate pact's watering down of a coal exit, environment groups and climate analysts initially welcomed the broad thrust of Germany's new climate measures.

-"The text provides important impetus for climate policy and nature conservation," wrote environment NGO Friends of the Earth Germany in a statement.
+"The text provides important impetus for climate policy and nature conservation," environment NGO Friends of the Earth Germany wrote in a statement.
 "We expressly welcome this progress compared to the previous government," the environment campaigners added.
-Still, they cautioned that the climate goals would not ensure a pathway to 1.5 degrees.
+Still, they cautioned that the climate goals would not ensure a pathway to 1.5 degrees C.

 Charles Moore, from London-based energy and climate think tank, Ember, said that the scaling up renewables to power 80% of Germany's energy grid by 2030 is a "really bold commitment" — especially when coupled with the promise to put millions of electric cars on the road by the end of the decade.